costajohnt/stoplight-state-machine/README.md

 ## About

-Illustrates state machine implementation in React unsing TypeScript, Functional Programming techniques, and Domain Driven Design.
+Illustrates state machine implementation in React using TypeScript, Functional Programming techniques, and Domain Driven Design.

 For more info see: [CooperTS](https://github.com/execonline-inc/CooperTS) and [Festive Possum](https://github.com/kofno/festive-possum) repositories.
 ## Setup